How to scrape and download files in Node.js

 If you've ever pulled a file URL off a page and saved it with Buffer.from(await res.arrayBuffer()), you're probably watching it work fine on small images and then die on the first big PDF or video.
 That approach loads the whole file into memory before a single byte reaches disk, so on a small VM or a Lambda the process runs out of heap and gets killed, and nothing is saved.
 The ceiling is the available heap: any file larger than that takes the process down.

-The solution is to stream the response body straight to the filesystem one chunk at a time, so memory stays flat no matter how large the file is and a dropped connection cleans up after itself instead of leaving a half-written file.
-You also read the right filename and extension from the response headers before touching the body, so a .pdf that is actually an HTML error page is caught early.
+The solution is to stream the response body straight to the filesystem one chunk at a time, instead of buffering the whole file in memory first.
+We'll build a small script that streams each chunk to disk so memory stays flat no matter how large the file is and a dropped connection cleans up after itself instead of leaving a half-written file, checks the response status before touching the body so a failed request never gets saved, and reads the right filename and extension from the response headers so a .pdf that is actually an HTML error page is caught early.
 It comes to about 40 lines of Node.js with native fetch and two small helpers, content-disposition and mime-types.

 The complete script